javidrahimli0/javidrahimli0/README.md

-- 👋 Hi, I’m @javidrahimli0, I'm from Azerbaijan and study IB
+- 👋 Hi, I’m @javidrahimli0, I'm from Azerbaijan and study at ELTE University.
-- 👀 I’m interested in searching and learning new informations related to Computer.
-I also play football, i have played in amateur league for a season.
+- 👀 I’m interested in working with Datas, besides coding and solving tasks.
-- 🌱 I’m currently learning Python, PyCharm, Flowgorithm and Official IB Computer Science book.
-Alnog this, I learn Mathematics (Calculus and etc.), Physics for IB Diploma, 2 Main languages(Azerbaijani and English) and German as an extra language.
+- 🌱 I’m currently learning C#, C, Clean Functional Programming, and the Basics of Bash language.
+My main focus for the near future is to begin ML and Data Science and deeply learn them.
-- 💞️ I’m looking to collaborate with beginners on programming and find new friends that, we can create new projects together.
+- 💞️ I’m looking to collaborate with intermediate programmers on this platform.
+Additionally, work on projects with a team, mainly problem-solving and additional improvements.
 - 📫 How to reach me: My Instagram account is: javidrahimli0

---->